 But as demand for train services rises, rail has become an increasingly attractive target for malicious actors.
 In fact, 83% of all critical infrastructure organizations have been the victim of a cyber-attack at least once in the last three years.

 Cybersecurity has been lagging in the rail sector for years.
-Today, it’s become abundantly clear that rail needs a dedicated cyber solution to prevent the service delays, financial losses, and potential human harm that could result from cyber attacks.
+Today, it’s become abundantly clear that rail needs a dedicated rail cybersecurity solution to prevent service delays, financial losses, and potential human harm that could result from cyber attacks.

 Why Hackers Are Targeting Rail and planning to target train cybersecurity